MCxQC/Hello-World/README.md

   >
   > - **WinActive**
   >    - **0** Not monitoring if the window is active or not.
 (Default)
-  >    - **1** Call "Function_Created" when the window becomes active.
-Call "Function_Terminated" when the window stops being active.
+  >    - **1** Call "Function_Created" on window activation.
+Call "Function_Terminated" when it deactivates.
+Setting WinActive to 1 automatically sets the mode to 4, and vice versa.
   >
   > - **WinMinMax**
   >    - **Null:** Not monitoring WinMinMax